FChavezIV/Project-Janus-Nexus/README.md

 # Project Janus Nexus
 Janus Nexus is a facial recognition technology project designed for integration with Artificial Intelligence (AI) systems.
 Utilizing Augmented Reality (AR) as its medium and the Vuzix Blade 2 glasses as its platform, it focuses on enhancing efficiency in healthcare, education, security, first responders, and facilitating personalized experiences for the user in their AR environment.
+Janus Nexus sets the beginning stages to support the final version: Project Theia 2025

 ## Hardware
 [Vuzix Blade 2](https://www.vuzix.com/products/vuzix-blade-2-smart-glasses)